 Initiative: Relief from the zoning ordinance regulating the use or acquisition of additional land by a farm, industry, or manufacturer.
-Category of Issues Addresse d (check all that apply) ☐ Organization ☑ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application ☒ or a plan amendment□?
-Has the ordinance(s) needed to implement this initiative been enacted? ☑ Yes ☐ No If yes, when was the ordinance enacted?
+Category of Issues Addressed (check all that apply) ☐ Organization ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application 図 or a plan amendment□?
+Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☐ No If yes, when was the ordinance enacted?
 September 8, 2015 If no, please describe challenges faced in enacting the related ordinance(s) SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
 The City of Fairmont's (City) Ordinance no. 1658 to provide relief from the provisions of West Virginia Code §8a-7-10(c) which prohibit the City's zoning ordinance from regulating the use or acquisition of additional land by a farm, industry, or manufacturer passed unanimously after a work session with Council on August 11, 2015, introduction of the ordinance on August 25, 2015, and proper notification and public hearing at Council's regular meeting on September 8, 2015.
-To date, this ordinance has no t affected any business.
-LESSONS LEARNED - In the • • • • • • • • • • • • • • • • • • • • • • during implementation of the City has amended its Zo accommodate and meet the control the expansion of certain industrial impediment to achieve legislation providing relief from expansion of non-conforming ning and Land Use Planning hanges in land uses.
-The reviterial activities allowed under ting the City's goals.
-The City m West Virginia Code §8a-7-10 Ordinance to aid its re talization goal has only West Virginia Code §8a- would encourage other vitalization efforts and to been partially realized and 7-10(c) was proven to be a er municipalities to enact
+To date, this ordinance has not affected any business.
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+The City has amended its Zoning and Land Use Planning Ordinance to aid its revitalization efforts and to accommodate and meet the changes in land uses.
+The revitalization goal has only been partially realized and the expansion of certain industrial activities allowed under West Virginia Code §8a-7-10(c) was proven to be a major impediment to achieving the City's goals.
+The City would encourage other municipalities to enact legislation providing relief from West Virginia Code §8a-7-10(c) to ensure protection from future acquisition or expansion of non-conforming uses.